Chaklader/mnist-digit-classifier/NOTE.md

-Error Function
+## Error Function

 An error function is simply a function that measures how far the current state is from the solution.
 We can calculate the error and then make a change in an attempt to reduce the error—and then repeat this process until we have reduced the error to an acceptable level.

-Log-Loss Error Function
+## Log-Loss Error Function

-Discrete and Continuous Errors
-One approach to reducing errors might be to simply count the number of errors and then make changes until the number of errors is reduced.
+Discrete and Continuous Errors One approach to reducing errors might be to simply count the number of errors and then make changes until the number of errors is reduced.
 But taking a discrete approach like this can be problematic—for example, we could change our line in a way that gets closer to the solution, but this change might not (by itself) improve the number of misclassified points.

 Instead, we need to construct an error function that is continuous.
 That way, we can always tell if a small change in the line gets us closer to the solution.
 We'll do that in this lesson using the log-loss error function.
 Generally speaking, the log-loss function will assign a large penalty to incorrectly classified points and small penalties to correctly classified points.
 For a point that is misclassified, the penalty is roughly the distance from the boundary to the point.
 For a point that is correctly classified, the penalty is almost zero.

 We can then calculate a total error by adding all the errors from the corresponding points.
 Then we can use gradient descent to solve the problem, making very tiny changes to the parameters of the line in order to decrease the total error until we have reached an acceptable minimum.

 We need to cover some other concepts before we get into the specifics of how to calculate our log-loss function, but we'll come back to it when we dive into gradient descent later in the lesson.

-# Log-Loss Error Function and Its Use in Gradient Descent
+## Log-Loss Error Function and Its Use in Gradient Descent

-## I. Introduction to Log-Loss Error Function
+### Introduction to Log-Loss Error Function

 The Log-Loss Error Function, also known as Cross-Entropy Loss, is a widely used loss function in machine learning, particularly for binary and multi-class classification problems.

-### A. Definition
+### Definition

 For binary classification, the Log-Loss function is defined as: